nikapertseva/Airline/README.md

 should be support for input, output and storage of information (in the database), in different languages

-choose at least two languages ??as supported languages: one based on Cyrillic, another based on Latin
+choose at least two languages as supported languages: one based on Cyrillic, another based on Latin

 The application architecture must match the MVC pattern (MVC frameworks are not allowed).